Natural Soap Bar - Loofah Bean Adzuki

 Is Natural Soap Really Better for Camping?

-Traces of these chemicals will remain in nature for many, many years and can have a potential negative impact on plants and animals.
+Since these ingredients do not break down quickly, traces can persist in the environment for many, many years and can have a potential negative impact on plants and animals.

 There’s no substitute for nature.
-Together we can protect it from impacts like overuse, trash, and harming endangered wildlife by following the principles of "Leave No Trace."
+Together, we can protect it from impacts like overuse, trash, and harming endangered wildlife by following the principles of "Leave No Trace."

 View Answer Page